diinki/diinki/README.md

 # [Me](https://imp.works)

-hello I am diinki, a Engineer coder nb that creates things. (personal website with blogs n stuff is wip, I'm re-doing it)
+hello I am diinki, a Engineer coder nb that creates things. [feel free to look at my personal website, for blogs and other things, bless.](https://imp.works)